OZI-Project/docs/api/spec.rst

 The following contains the requirements for the documentation source format of an OZI project.

-.. index:: triple: standards; documentation; format
+.. index:: triple: specification; documentation; format

 〽 Format
 ^^^^^^^^^